ankaa3908/intervalx/README.md

 ## Description

-The package is an extension to the `interval` package written by Lars Madsen.
+The package is an extension to the `interval` package written by **Lars Madsen**.
 Apart from the `\interval` macro which is the same, the also package helps typeset different mathematical relations between intervals:

 - `\xinterval` for interval product
 - `\uinterval` for interval union
 - `\ninterval` for interval intersection